netgroup/Dreamer-Testbed-Deployer/README.md

 Testbed Deployer for OSHI experiments

-Using this tool you can it is possible to produce the testbed configuration files to be used by the Management Scripts.
+Using this tool it is possible to produce the testbed configuration files to be used by the Management Scripts.

 This a result of the [DREAMER project](http://netgroup.uniroma2.it/DREAMER/).
 Addtional documentation is available at http://netgroup.uniroma2.it/OSHI/ .